lankaapura/lankapura.net/_posts/2018-01-29-JavaScript-Copy-To-Clipboard.md

 ## Advanced Use Cases

 We can use [clipboardjs](https://clipboardjs.com/) to implement advanced requirements.
-You can set it up with few lines of code and it doesn't have any external dependencies and it's only 3KB.
+You can set it up with few lines of code, it doesn’t have any external dependencies, and it’s only 3KB.

 ```html
     <!-- 1.
 Define some markup -->